Pictures coming soon!

 More information about the areas can be found at the following links:

 Join F-ATRAs for the “Futaba Town Story Walking Tour,” curated by Tatsuhiro Yamane, a member of the Futaba Town Council with extensive experience in post-disaster community development.
 Gain insights into the town’s past, present, and future while becoming part of its narrative.
-Starting from the JWC venue, the one-hour tour departs at 16:00 on November 3rd, ending at the station by 17:20 for the 17:29 Hitachi Super Express to Tokyo.
+Starting from the JWC venue, the one-hour tour departs at 16:30 on 2nd November (Saturday), and will end by 18:00.
 The tour costs 3000 JPY per person, payable in cash or credit card on November 2nd, 2024, at the JWC venue.
 Join us in supporting Futaba’s recovery journey!

 Team